 We integrate our training in communication.

-Instead of offering majors in Communication Studies, Film, Journalism, Media, Public Relations or Theatre, we choose to sustain a curriculum where every student graduates with a Communication Arts Major and a concentration in one of those six areas.
+Instead of offering majors in Communication Studies, Film, Media, Public Relations or Theatre, we choose to sustain a curriculum where every student graduates with a Communication Arts Major and a concentration in one of those six areas.
 In a world of technological revolutions, in a world of buyouts and mergers, in a world where work patterns and habits shift regularly and radically, we believe that students need to have a flexible, elastic training more than a narrow professional focus.
 Most people shift jobs, locations and careers multiple times in their work life now; having a base of skills that build on your natural gifts is the kind of education that readies you for LIFE, not just a job.

 “You can do a lot with a degree that gives you experiences in multiple areas and not just settling in on one specific area.”